-The seasoned stage veteran (who carried leading roles in the musicals "Beehive: The 60s Musical" and "Always Patsy Cline" and has supported superstars like Trace Adkins and Rascal Flatts in concert) easily converted followers with the blues- and R&B-infused testimony she was born to spread.
+The seasoned stage veteran (who carried leading roles in the musicals "Beehive: The 60s Musical" and "Always Patsy Cline" and has supported superstars like Keith Urban and Rascal Flatts in concert) easily converted followers with the blues- and R&B-infused testimony she was born to spread.
 Growing up in Jackson, Miss., where Aretha Franklin once recorded at Malaco Studios, Fairchild absorbed the blues throughout her childhood.
 "It was kind of everywhere you went," she recalls.
-"I grew up in a family where they loved music and my dad listened to a lot of country, and then I was raised in a Southern Baptist church, so that's where gospel really came in."
+"I grew up in a family that loves music.
+My dad listened to a lot of country, and I was raised in a Southern Baptist church, so that's where my gospel influences come from."

-When she hit Nashville to kick off her music career, she landed on Columbia thanks to performing a live rendition of Fiona Apple's "Criminal" and a few Patty Griffin songs in the label's office.
-"I had this bluesy, soulful element that I always wanted to bring to my music no matter what, and they let me do that.
+When she hit Nashville to kick off her music career, she landed on Columbia Records.
+"I had this bluesy, soulful element that I brought to the music, and they let me do that.
 But I had to stay within certain parameters on my first record," Fairchild says of "Ride," which brought her mainstream attention and praise from such publications as People and American Songwriter Magazine.
-"It was a good first project for me.
-It was really amazing to make a record in Nashville."
+"It was a great first project for me.
+It is really amazing to make a record in Nashville."
 She compares her departure from the label "to graduating from high school to college.
 I feel like I learned so much.
-It was like my school and then I developed who I was as a songwriter and got on to the next phase of my life."
+It was like my school, and then I developed more as a songwriter and artist and got on to the next phase of my life."

 Buy the theme now and get free support and free update!